-I am able to offer a free initial consultation on a face-to-face basis or using Zoom provided it is requested.
+Here, in Norfolk, UK.
+I am able to offer a free initial consultation on a face-to-face basis, or to a global audience using Zoom.
 This meeting is intended to provide information about therapy and the value of ‘safe experiments’.
 If you have a query, I have included a contact form at the bottom of this page.

 FINDING A THERAPIST